collaborativebioinformatics/PhytoKmerCNV/README.md

 ## Future Work

+Over the next week:
 * get the pipeline working!
 * test the pipeline using the tomato data
 * test and tune various parameters to improve CNVs
 * apply the tool to other systems!!! :)

-Next Steps: Moving forward, several promising next steps are on the horizon.
+Over the next year: Moving forward, several promising next steps are on the horizon.

 - Expansion to Other Plant Species: Extending the application of PhytoKmerCNV to a broader range of plant species, especially those with unique genomic characteristics, will enhance its utility in diverse research contexts.